dashpilot/meaningful-slug-generator/README.md

 # meaningful-slug-generator
-NPM Module that generates meaningful and easy-to-remember strings, in the form of {adjective}-{noun}-{number}.
+NPM module that generates meaningful and easy-to-remember strings, in the form of {adjective}-{noun}-{number}.
 Inspired by Netlify's random subdomains.

 ## Installation
 ```